gcardenasortiz/cse15l-lab-reports-WI24/report4.md

 Keys pressed: `<s><s><h>< ><g><c><a><r><d><e><n><a><s><o><r><t><i><z><@><i><e><n><g><6><.><u><c><s><d><.><e><d><u><enter>`

-The command ran was ssh which allows me to remotely access a server, in this case allowing me to login to my ien6 account.
+The command ran was ssh which allows me to remotely access a server, in this case allowing me to login to my ieng6 account so I can proceed with the rest of the steps.

 ## Clone your fork of the repository from your Github account (using the SSH URL)